walnuthq/madara-docs/docs/advanced/customize_gas_token.md

   * Use Appchain version of Eth to pay for transaction fees.
 * Class hash
   * Used value: `0x02132f1600bbdb005de58f45719a8e65ea1ae418176484eadfac70f9e8b65c75`
   * The class hash declared earlier.
+Adjust if needed.

 The full command is: